13358-lbz/Lyapunov-Probes/README.md

 example script: scripts/extract_hidden.sh
 1. evaluation/extract_hidden_layers.py (runs a given model on a given dataset, and saves the hidden dimensions + labels for training)
 2. train_scorer_2 (takes as input the hidden dimensions from previous script, runs gradient descent, saves the resulting model)

+## others

+The codebase is based on https://github.com/amazon-science/factual-confidence-of-llms .
+We sincerely thank the authors for their excellent work and for making their code publicly available.

+For more information, please contact luanbz0075@gmail.com.

 ## Citation